BhupendraShahi/portfolio/README.md

 ## portfolio

 A modern portfolio web applicaion made using NextJs, TailwindCSS, Framer Motion.
 It is made fully responsive using tailwind.
-Interactivity is added using framer motion
+Interactivity is added using framer motion.
+Has feature like Darkmode.

 # Screenshots of Project